 Staying at Tom Price

 Tom Price is the closest town to Karijini.
-You could stay outside Karijini National Park at Tom Price and drive into the park each day.
-I stayed at the Tom Price Tourist Park, which has a range of camping sites and chalets.
+You could stay outside of Karijini National Park at Tom Price and drive into the park each day.
+I spent one night at the Tom Price Tourist Park, which has a range of camping sites and chalets.

-I stayed in an A0frame chalet which came equipped with a full kitchen.
-Tom Price Tourist Park and the Karijini Eco Retreat glamping tents are the only accommodation available near the Park.
+I stayed in an A-frame chalet which came equipped with a full kitchen.
+Tom Price Tourist Park and the Karijini Eco Retreat glamping tents are the only accommodations available near the Park.

 Bring Everything You Need into Karijini With You